alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/validate-business-entities-with-wpf-take-2.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Iâ€™ve simply declared a list of string called alreadyFailed, this list was cleared at the start of each validation.
+I've simply declared a list of string called alreadyFailed, this list was cleared at the start of each validation.
 Since the BindingGroup contains the list of the single inner bindingExpressions objects, I did a simple foreach scanning each bindingExpression, and if the bindingExpression has errors (line 10) I add the error message to the alreadyFailed list, and clear the error status (line 14).

 The trick is clearing the error status, in this way the only errors are those ones returned from the BusinessEntityValidationRule.
 The result is the following.